 Even during a shutdown, other fitness advocates have turned to platforms like Zoom to find a fitness community.
 I’ve even found myself partaking in engaging movement-based classes like MovNat or spy school, which add a new meaning to have fun while exercising.
 Virtual fitness classes are also thriving during these times and are very affordable, making exercising at home much more convenient.

 Gym shutdowns can be very stressful, especially under such short notice but remember, increasing each one of the exercise principles above will help you maximize your fitness results.
 Understand that this won’t be the case forever.
 Ensure you are planning accordingly and capitalizing on services that are available to you, like virtual and personal training.
 I am very dedicated to helping others establish their plan and a routine during these challenging times.
-If you have any questions, please contact me at [email protected] and I will do my best to help you.
+If you have any questions, please contact me and I will do my best to help you.